 But that’s not all that the term root bound entails.
 I will get into what it means for your monstera to be in this state, how you can diagnose this problem, and how you can fix it.
 Let’s do this:

 A monstera does not like to be root bound.
 Leaving it root bound will end up displacing the soil and creating a mat around the root ball.

-This will hider the uptake of water and nutrients.
+This will hider the uptake of water and nutrients leading to stunted growth.
 When you notice your monstera is root bound, it is a good idea to repot it.

 What Does Rootbound Mean?

 Growth patterns in plants are quite standard.
 The roots take up air, water, and nutrients and use these to feed the plant which, in turn, develops leaves that enable it to make food.